-The weatherization program can help make mandatory repairs to the roof, doors, windows, water heaters to make your dwelling more energy efficient.
+The weatherization program can help make mandatory repairs to the roof, doors, windows, and water heaters to make your dwelling more energy efficient.
 However, you must meet the government poverty standards to qualify.
-If you are presently a customer with Sun River, you can apply through this utility.
+If you are presently a customer of Sun River, you can apply through this utility.
 Call 406-467-2526. (more)

 The Energy Crisis Intervention Program (ECIP)

 ECIP is part of the LIEAP program.
-If you have not received or are not eligible for LIEAP you may be eligible for ECIP assistance for fuel.
-If you are having a financial crisis and in danger of losing your heating services you may be able to get ECIP assistance.
-As always, you must qualify to according to US Poverty Guidelines.
-The emergency situation includes evictions or potential disconnection or disconnection of utility services.
-ECIP also offers help with furnace repairs for a faulty or broken furnace.
-To apply, contact the South Dakota Department of Social Services, Office of Energy Assistance at 800-233-8503.
+If you have not received or are not eligible for LIEAP, you may qualify for ECIP assistance for fuel.
+If you are having a financial crisis and in danger of losing your heating services, you may be able to get ECIP assistance.
+As always, you must qualify according to US Poverty Guidelines.
+The emergency includes evictions or potential disconnection or disconnection of utility services.
+ECIP also offers help with furnace repairs for faulty or broken furnaces.
+Contact the South Dakota Department of Social Services, Office of Energy Assistance, at 800-233-8503 to apply.

 The Montana Weatherization Assistance Program (WAP)

-The Montana Weatherization Assistance Program (WAP), is a fuel assistance program that provides assistance with savings of fuel as well as cash assistance for utility bills.
-Weatherization is the act of making a home energy efficient by securing areas when heat or cool air can escape from the home.
+The Montana Weatherization Assistance Program (WAP) is a fuel assistance program that assists with savings of fuel as well as cash assistance for utility bills.
+Weatherization makes a home energy efficient by securing areas where heat or cool air can escape from the home.
 They also repair, wrap or replace broken water heats.

-To qualify for this program, you must qualify financially and be a family with young children, disabled or elderly.
-You must also be meet financial qualifications established by the government.
+To qualify for this program, you must qualify financially and be a family with young, disabled, or elderly children.
+It would be best if you also met the financial qualifications established by the government.
 You can receive weatherization services if you receive SSI or are enrolled in other assistance programs like TANF.
-For more information about WAP call the Montana Citizen’s Advocate, at 800-332-2272.
+For more information about WAP, call the Montana Citizen’s Advocate at 800-332-2272.
 (More)